Qiskit/qiskit-metapackage/docs/terra/visualizing_a_quantum_circuit.rst

 Controlling output from circuit.draw()
 --------------------------------------

-By default the draw method returns the rendered image as an object and does not output anything.
-The exact class returned depends on the output
+By default, the draw method returns the rendered image as an object and does not output anything.
+The specific class returned depends on the output
 specified: ``'text'``\(the default output type) returns a ``TextDrawer`` object, ``'mpl'`` returns a ``matplotlib.Figure`` object, and ``latex`` returns a ``PIL.Image`` object.
 Having the return types enables modifying or directly interacting with the rendered output from the drawers.
-Jupyter notebooks understand these return types and render it for us in this tutorial, but when running outside of jupyter you do not have this feature automatically.
-However, the ``draw()`` method has optional arguments to display or save the output.
-When specified the ``filename`` kwarg takes a path to save the rendered output to.
-Or if you’re using the ``mpl`` or ``latex`` outputs you can leverage the ``interactive`` kwarg to open the image in a new window (this will not always work from within a notebook but will be demonstrated anyway).
+Jupyter notebooks understand these return types and render it for us in this tutorial, but when running outside of a Jupyter notebook, you do not have this feature automatically.
+Instead, the ``draw()`` method has optional arguments to display or save the output.
+When ``draw()`` is specified, you can specify a path to save the rendered output to by using the ``filename`` kwarg.
+Or if you’re using the ``mpl`` or ``latex`` outputs, you can leverage the ``interactive`` kwarg to open the image in a new window.
+The ``interactive`` kwarg does not always work from within a notebook, but is demonstrated anyway.

 Customizing the output
 ----------------------